Skip to main content

 Use the format https://<appliance-IP-address>:8080

-SnapCenter VMware plug-in management GUI
+SnapCenter Plug-in for VMware vSphere management GUI

-Enter the new information and click Save.
+Enter the new information and select Save.

 4. If you are removing a network setting, do the following:

-• IPv4: In the IP Address field, enter 0.0.0.0 and then click Save.
+• IPv4: In the IP Address field, enter 0.0.0.0 and then select Save.